 The governors all have specific roles, with some attending Academy meetings at our Central office in Bodmin.

-Miss Jennie Franklin (Head of School - St Tudy) and Mrs Alison McDonald (Head of School - St Mabyn) are our two staff governors.
-Mrs McDonald is also our Safeguarding governor.
+Miss Jennie Franklin (Head of School - St Tudy) and Mrs Brigid Howells (Head of School - St Mabyn) are our two staff governors.

-Ms Karen Holmes (Headteacher) and Mr Stuart Renshaw (Principal) also attend all governor meetings.
+Mr Stuart Renshaw (Principal) also attends all governor meetings.

-We currently have a vacancy for a Foundation governor.
+We currently have a vacancy for two Foundation governors.

 How to contact a governor

 The chair of governors can be contacted via each school – letters can always be given to her directly.
-She also has a dedicated chair of governors email address: firstname.lastname@example.org
+She also has a dedicated chair of governors email address which can be obtained from the school office.

 Governors also attend our termly services and special events and so are always happy to answer questions or to help if it is needed.